coyove/nj/README.md

 a[0] = 0;
 assert b[0] == 1;  // b is another map now

-// use a standalone 'copy' to iterate over a map, its returned value will be discarded: var m = {"1": 1, "2": 2 };
+// use a standalone 'copy' to iterate over a map: var m = {"1": 1, "2": 2 };
 copy(m, func(k, v) { assert k == ("" & v); });

-// provide a second argument to copy: var c = copy(a, func(i, n) { return n + 1; });
+// the second function can return a value to the newly copied container: var c = copy(a, func(i, n) { return n + 1; });
 assert c == { 2, 3 } and a == { 1, 2 };